 What is Orthopedics and Traumatology?

-The procedures performed in the Orthopedics and Traumatology unit are as follows:
+The procedures performed in the Department of Orthopedics and Traumatology include the following:

 Hand Surgery and Microsurgery

-With the microsurgery technique, nerves with a diameter of less than 1 mm can be operated on with the help of needles and threads that are very difficult to see with the naked eye.
-Severed limbs such as arms, hands, legs, and feet can be successfully reattached, and fabulous nerve fibers can be repaired.
+Microsurgery enables the repair of nerve structures less than 1 mm in diameter using extremely fine sutures that are barely visible to the naked eye.
+With this technique, severed limbs such as arms, hands, legs, or feet can be successfully reattached, and delicate nerve fibers can be reconstructed.

 Spine Surgery (Spinal Diseases and Surgery)